dsccommunity/FailoverClusterDsc/README.md

 * **`[String]` Resource** _(Write)_: The name of the disk or file share resource to use as witness.
 This parameter is optional if the quorum type is set to NodeMajority.

->Note: if you want to use FileShareWitness, use the option NodeAndFileShareMajority.
->Note: if you want to use DiskWitness, use the option NodeAndDiskMajority.
->Note: if you want to use NoWitness, use the option NodeMajority.

 #### Examples for xClusterQuorum